Leah Remini Shares Exciting News For Fans Of ‘Scientology And The Aftermath’

 Leah Remini shared exciting news for fans of the television series Scientology and the Aftermath, which ran for three seasons on A&E. The actress and advocate revealed in a new Instagram post that she and her series co-host Mike Rinder have launched a podcast titled Scientology: Fair Game.

-Leah revealed in the caption of the share that the podcast, which airs new episodes each Tuesday, will reveal even more about the history and practice of the controversial religion’s policy.
+Leah revealed in the caption that the podcast, which airs new episodes each Tuesday, will reveal even more about the history and practice of the controversial religion’s policy.
 The slide uploaded to Instagram depicted a graphic for the show, which launches today.
 Episodes are recorded one week before airing to give listeners the most updated information.

 The first episode is titled “When Scientology Declares You Fair Game.”
 The episode notes for the podcast reveal that the hosts will detail the history, policy, and consequences of the controversial practice, reportedly implemented to intimidate anyone perceived as going against the church.